ftramer/LM_Memorization/README.md

 ### Sample outputs

-Some interesting data that we extracted from GPT-2 can be found [here](Samples.md).
+Some interesting data that we extracted from GPT-2 can be found [here](Samples.md).<br>

+Note that these were found among **600,000** generated samples.
+If you generate a much smaller number of samples (10,000 for example), you will be less likely to find memorized content.

 ## Citation